numbersprotocol/MindBook/safari-app-extension/README.md

 ### Download & Run

-1. Download the `.app` file from "the Trello card".
+1. Download the `mindbook-safari-app-extension_vX.X.X.zip` file from the [release page](https://github.com/numbersprotocol/MindBook/releases).
 1. Right-click (or <kbd>control</kbd>-click) the application in question and choose “Open”.
 1. Click the “Open” button at the next dialog warning to launch the app anyway.